reperez120/new-server/README.md

                            Photo Collection AWS Server

 This project is an Amazon Web Services (AWS) server that displays a collection of photographs.

+Here is the url for the project: http://ec2-18-221-195-24.us-east-2.compute.amazonaws.com/

 Below are the instructions for setting up the project.

 1. Setting Up the server through AWS